 As newborns, many of us were already reaping MCTs’ potent benefits.
 This is because human breast milk naturally contains a ton of MCTs, which help protect the gut and reduce transmission of pathogens.

 The same level of gut protection can be true for adults.
-Consuming MCTs can help the growth of good bacteria and strengthen the gut lining (5).
+Consuming MCTs can help the growth of good bacteria and strengthen the gut lining.

 With a stronger gut comes a stronger immune system.
-On top of that, all of that good gut bacteria will even positively affect your mood and energy levels.
+On top of that, all of that good gut bacteria could even positively affect your mood and energy levels.

 MCTs, Energy Levels, and Exercise Performance

 And if you’re an athlete or regular gym-goer, MCTs may be your new favorite exercise companion.
-They can reduce lactate buildup, thus helping your muscles recover faster and increasing the amount of time you can manage high-intensity exercise (6).
+They can reduce lactate buildup, thus helping your muscles recover faster and increasing the amount of time you can manage high-intensity exercise.

 It’s recommended to take a small dose of MCT oil before exercising to help lower those lactate levels and allow your body to use more fat than carbs for energy.